Will the Real SEO Please Stand Up?

 You did your homework and are right to approve this list of on-site SEO services.
 While good web designers stay up-to-date with SEO trends and incorporate them into every site without an additional fee, most do not.
 So, this is a good start, but certainly only a miniscule part of the whole picture.

 Off-site SEO involves a laborious string of creative ventures that ultimately “proves” your popularity and relevance to the search engines.
 White-hat techniques give you solid positioning over time, while black hat (dirty) techniques let you cut in line until the teacher (Google) catches you and makes you sit out.
-In other words, you can get banned.
+In other words, you can get banned from ranking at all.
 The biggest piece of rank-affecting SEO involves building links that boost your credibility.

 Establishing Basic On-site Credibility: